Test in a live environment

 Works wherever you need it to.

 Downloading web pages is a convenient way to access the content of a site for offline use.
-And saving a webpage PDF format helps preserve the structure of the page and makes it easy to share with others.
+And saving a webpage in PDF format helps preserve the structure of the page and makes it easy to share with others.

 There are many tools available which let you save a webpage as a PDF, including the browsers themselves, but sometimes you need even more control of your files.
 In this guide, we’ll explain how to convert web pages into PDF format using our feature-rich C# library, IronPDF, as well as recommend a couple of alternative tools which offer basic functionality.